browserengineering/book/book/forms.md

 Remember to modify all other calls to `request` (there are several calls in `Browser.browse`) to pass in the method.

-Once we\'ve made the POST request, the server will send back a new web page to render.
+Once we've made the POST request, the server will send back a new web page to render.
 We need to lex, parse, style, and lay that page out.
-Once again, let\'s split `browse` into a simpler `browse` function that just makes the GET request and a more complex `parse` function that does lexing, parsing, and style, and call that from the end of `post`:
+Once again, let's split `browse` into a simpler `browse` function that just makes the GET request and a more complex `parse` function that does lexing, parsing, and style, and call that from the end of `post`: